Add To Favorites

+In preparation for creating a printing plate for the original bill, students cut off the edges of a foam produce tray with Crayola® Scissors.
 Cut a piece of white paper the same size as the printing plate.
-Design a bill that commemorates your life in symbols and words.
 (This design will be used for printing, so the letters need to be in reverse.
 Draw with a Crayola black marker so you can see through the other side.)

 Turn the paper over and trace the drawing with a colored pencil onto the produce tray.
 Remove the drawing and use the colored pencil to deepen and widen (or etch) lines in the foam plate.

-Cover the work surface with recycled newspaper.
+Students cover work surfaces with recycled newspaper.
 Empty a small amount of Crayola Washable Finger Paint onto a paper plate.
 Roll a sponge brayer (foam roller) through the paint to get a thin, even layer.

 Roll the finger paint onto the etched printing plate to cover it with a light paint layer.
 Keep the paint out of the etched lines.